sfluorine/vector-c/README.md

 # What is this?
-My implementation for integer vector in C
+My implementation for integer vector in C.\
 It's still missing important feature tho, like 'popback', etc.

 # How do i use this?